The UN Security Council is to vote on an arms embargo on Houthi rebels waging an insurgency in Yemen. But the measure could be blocked by Russia.

 Moscow has insisted on imposing an arms embargo on all parties involved in the conflict, and not just the Houthis and their supporters.

-Observers say the conflict in Yemen is growing increasingly into a proxy war between Shiite-dominated Iran and Sunni Saudi Arabia, which since March 26has led an air campaign on Houthi positions
+Observers say the conflict in Yemen is growing increasingly into a proxy war between Shiite-dominated Iran and Sunni Saudi Arabia, which since March 26 has led an air campaign on Houthi positions in the country.

 'Horror and destruction'